 The Lilypad Cesium Project consists of 166 new claim units, totalling slightly over 3,200 ha, covering a field of lithium, tantalum and cesium mineralized pegmatites, and located 150 kilometres northeast of Pickle Lake, Ontario.
 The claims were staked by the Company between January 1999 and October 2000 and are 100% owned by the Company with no underlying royalties.
-Previous owners of the property drilled some 50 shallow drill holes and Avalon completed 32 drill holes totaling 4,781 metres in 2000 and 2001 in a program focused primarily on tantalum potential that produced encouraging initial results.
+Previous owners of the property drilled some 50 shallow drill holes and Avalon completed 32 drill holes totaling 4,781 metres in 2000 and 2001 in a program focused primarily on tantalum potential that produced encouraging initial results including the discovery of significant cesium mineralization as the ore mineral pollucite.

 The project has been inactive since 2002 awaiting a recovery in tantalum prices or new demand for cesium minerals.
-Two recent developments have encouraged Avalon to resume exploration at the property.
-Firstly, because of recent increasing market interest in both lithium and cesium, a field program is justified primarily to further investigate the cesium potential of the property due to a global supply shortage.
-Secondly, development plans for the Ring of Fire area, north of the property, increase the probability of new road access being developed into the area in the near future.
+Two developments in 2018 have encouraged Avalon to resume exploration at the property.
+Firstly, development plans for the Ring of Fire area, north of the property, increase the probability of new road access being developed into the area in the near future.
+Secondly, because of recent increasing market interest in both lithium and cesium, a field program is justified primarily to further investigate the cesium potential of the property due to a global supply shortage.
+During the Quarter, Cabot Corp. announced the sale of its Specialty Fluids division (owner of the pollucite-producing Tanco Mine in Manitoba) to Sinomine, a large Chinese mining and chemical company with a division focused on rare metals supply.
+This news suggests that an opportunity may now exist to create a new pollucite supply chain to serve cesium markets outside China.

-Renewed exploration work now planned for summer 2019 will comprise geological mapping and geochemical sampling to better understand cesium distribution, identify new drill targets and to obtain samples suitable for metallurgical testwork.
+Renewed exploration work now planned for summer 2019, subject to financing being available, will comprise geological mapping and geochemical sampling to better understand cesium distribution, identify new drill targets and to obtain samples suitable for metallurgical testwork.
 The 2000 and 2001 work program recognized exceptional cesium potential over a broad area on the property with drill intercepts assaying up to 6.205% Cs2O over 1.70 metres in one mineralized dyke known as the Pollucite Dyke.

-The Project is located in the traditional territory of the Eabametoong First Nation.
-The Company has initiated discussions with community members.
+The project is located in the traditional territory of the Eabametoong First Nation.
+The Company has re-started discussions with community members on opportunities for collaboration.